Saket (Delhi)

 Saket is a residential colony and the administrative headquarters of the South Delhi district of Delhi in India.

 The local district headquarters are also situated on M.B.
 Road, Saket.
-The DDA has developed the Saket Sports Complex spread over 18.5 acres, in 1990.
+The DDA developed the Saket Sports Complex spread over 18.5 acres, in 1990.

-Saket Colony was developed on the lands of the Khirki Chauhan village, the Jat‑dominated village of Said‑ul‑Ajaib, and the Hauz Rani village.
+Saket was developed on the lands of the Chauhan village of Khirki, the Rajput-Jat village of Said‑ul‑Ajaib, and the Hauz Rani village.

 Residential blocks

 Saket is primarily a residential area which consists of a Press Enclave and residential blocks named by alphabets from A to N. These blocks constitute a mixture of row houses, multi-story apartments, and two-story apartments.
 There are several parks associated with these residential blocks as well.

 Oldest surviving dam

 Muhammad Shah Tughlaq constructed Satpula as a water harvesting dam in the newly built Jahanpanah city.
 Satpula, a Tughlaq-era marvel, According to historians, Satpula ('sat' means seven and 'pull' means openings of a bridge) features a bridge with seven main openings and two subsidiary openings at each end, serving both defensive and irrigation purposes.
 Built during Sultan Muhammad Shah Tughlaq's reign (1325-1351), Satpula was an integral part of the fourth city of Delhi.
 Despite its historical significance, Satpula is now in a state of disrepair, with deteriorated walls, damaged plaster, and graffiti, no longer serving its original dam function.